What Is MoCD Type A?

 - Urine tests

 If your child has a seizure, ask about a urine test to help rule out MoCD right away.
-It can check for high levels of sulfite or a substance called S-sulfocysteine (SSC).1 It is believed that high sulfite and SSC levels cause the seizures, severe brain damage, and other features of MoCD.1,3 The result of this test, along with your child’s symptoms, is enough to confirm a diagnosis of MoCD. - Genetic tests
+It can check for high levels of sulfite or a substance called S-sulfocysteine (SSC).1 It is believed that high sulfite and SSC levels cause the seizures, severe brain abnormalities, and other features of MoCD.1,3 The result of this test, along with your child’s symptoms, is enough to confirm a diagnosis of MoCD. - Genetic tests

 A genetic test identifies changes and mutations in genes.
 It is the only way to confirm which type of MoCD your child may have–Type A, Type B, or Type C.1 For MoCD Type A, it tests for mutations in the MOCS1 gene.1 Unfortunately, results for genetic tests can take weeks.10 So, it’s important that genetic testing isn't the only diagnostic tool used.